 - Anti-tippers for added stability

 - An included seatbelt, which adds another layer of safety

 A few notes about these extras, though, that count as disadvantages or, at the very least, limitations.
-The tires don’t have any tread on them, which makes it great for rolling on flat surfaces, but it means that it offers poor handling on open terrain or uneven ground.
+The tires don’t have any tread on them, making them great for rolling on flat surfaces, but they offer poor handling on open terrain or uneven ground.

 If you plan to use the chair in that capacity, you’ll need to invest in rear wheels specialized for that purpose.

-The seatbelt isn’t DOT certified, which means that your child can’t sit in it (even when buckled in) while being transported in a van.
+The seatbelt isn’t DOT-certified, meaning your child can’t sit in it (even when buckled in) while being transported in a van.
 You’ll need to transfer your child to the vehicle, then collapse and stow the chair until you get where you’re going.

-Finally, be aware that Medline sells a few accessories that are designed to fit this chair, including an Oxygen tank or IV holder, or a combination O2/IV holder if you know you need both.
+Finally, be aware that Medline sells a few accessories designed to fit this chair, including an oxygen tank, IV holder, or a combination of an O2/IV holder if you need both.

 Portability & Ease of Use